jonathontoon/manifest/README.md

 ## FAQ

-### 1. Is this available as a Chrome or some kind of web extension?
+### 1. Is this available as some kind of web extension?
 In order to avoid investing too much in a single one eco-system there's no plan to create an extension right now.

 ### 2. What about a desktop app?